alexferl/gcloud-kubernetes-mattermost/README.md

 You will also want to edit the `Caddyfile` and replace `mm.example.com` with your own domain.

-Alternatively, Caddy supports [Automatic TLS](https://caddyserver.com/docs/automatic-https) with [Let's Encrypt](https://letsencrypt.org/) so you may use that instead.
+Alternatively, Caddy supports [Automatic HTTPS](https://caddyserver.com/docs/automatic-https) with [Let's Encrypt](https://letsencrypt.org/) so you may use that instead.
+If you do, make sure you remove the certificate and key from the `Dockerfile` and `Caddyfile`.

 9.
-Build and push the reverse proxy container:
+Build and push the [Caddy](https://caddyserver.com/) reverse proxy container:
 ```console
 $ docker build -t gcr.io/<project_id>/mattermost-lb
 $ gcloud docker push gcr.io/<project_id>/mattermost-lb:latest
 ```
 10.
-Create the reverse proxy deployment and the load-balancer service:
+Create the reverse proxy deployment and the load-balancer service (make sure you change the `<project_id>` in the deployment file:
 ```console
 $ kubectl create -f mattermost-lb-deployment.yaml
 $ kubectl create -f mattermost-lb-service.yaml